open-telemetry/opentelemetry-collector-contrib/receiver/receivercreator/README.md

   - id: container-parser
     type: container
 ```
-This default can be extended using the respective annotation:
+This default can be extended or overridden using the respective annotation:
 `io.opentelemetry.discovery.logs/config`

 **Example:**